szhou42/osdev/README.md

 # How to run and test edu OS kernel
-## Preparation(Ubuntu14.04 is a recommended environment for compiling and running simpleos)
+## Preparation(Ubuntu14.04 is a recommended environment for compiling and running edu os)
 Simpleos use elf-i686-gcc as cross-compiler, please build the cross compiler on your system first.
 Remember to replace "CC=i686-pc-btos-gcc" in Makefile with your cross compiler.